A Brief Biography of Martin Luther King, Jr.

 Lived: 1929-1968

 Martin Luther King, Jr. was a leader of the Civil Rights Movement, as he was a major advocate for the rights of African-American people.
 To achieve his goals of equality for all people, King used non-violent methods, inspired by the non-violent protests of Gandhi.
-Examples of King's non-violent protests included organized boycotts, marches, and speeches, such as the famous Montgomery Bus Boycott, and the
+Examples of King's non-violent protests included organized boycotts, marches, and speeches, such as the famous Montgomery Bus Boycott, and the "I Have a Dream" Speech.
+King was successful in achieving more rights for African-Americans, through his stand against segregation, discrimination and racism.
+To commemorate King's work, we celebrate Martin Luther King, Jr. Day.

 A Video of Martin Luther King, Jr.